MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 2. Enter a name for the project.
 3. Select a predefined project template to create a base project that you can run directly.
 (Eventually, you will be able to customize the project before you run it.
 However, project customization isn’t yet supported.)
 4. For each system, select the connection, select the dataset, and enter a company code (for Dynamics 365 for Operations).
 As we noted earlier, you must first provision your connection on the PowerApps site.

+## Customize Connection sets

+When you first create a project, if you do not use an existing connection set, we will create one for you.
+To edit a connection set:

+1. From the main project page by choosing the **Connection Set** tab.
+2. Change the connection set properties you need.

+Note, you may want to add additional business unit lines so that the same conneciton set may be used with different business unit combinations.

 ## Customize a project with new tasks